 1. Slab foundations

-Slab foundations are made from concrete and offer a strong base for your container.
+Slab foundations are made from concrete and offer a strong base for your unit.
 This type of foundation is typically used when the ground is especially soft, as it offers the most support.
 Keep in mind that you will need to hire a specialist team to lay a slab foundation.
 This type of foundation is the most labour-intensive and thus has a higher cost.

 2. Pier foundations